Contraction centers in families of hyperkahler manifolds: Locally trivial deformations and real analytic geometry

 \section{Locally trivial deformations and real analytic geometry}

 Any deformation of a smooth complex manifold is trivial (locally on the base) in real analytic category.
-This is most easy to see by constructing {\bf Ehresmann connection} and integrating it to obtain a flow of diffeomorphisms between the fibers.
-Recall that the Ehresmann connection on a smooth family $\pi:\; {\cal X}\arrow B$ is a splitting of the exact sequence
+This is most easy to see by constructing an {\bf Ehresmann connection} and integrating it to obtain a flow of diffeomorphisms between the fibers.
+Recall that an Ehresmann connection on a smooth family (i.e. such that $\pi$ is a submersion with compact fibers) $\pi:\; {\cal X}\arrow B$ is a splitting of the exact sequence

 where $T_{{\cal X}/B} {\cal X}$ denotes the sheaf of vector fields tangent to the fibers.
-It is not hard to see that the deformation is trivialized over $B$ if and only if it admits an Ehresmann connection.
-Obstructions to splitting of \eqref{_family_tangent_Equation_} lie in $\Ext^1(\pi^* TB, T_{{\cal X}/B} {\cal X})= H^1({\cal X}, \Homcal(\pi^* TB, T_{{\cal X}/B} {\cal X}))$.
+It is not hard to see (by integrating local vector fields lifted from the base via the splitting) that the deformation is trivialized over $B$ if and only if it admits an Ehresmann connection.
+Obstructions to the splitting of \eqref{_family_tangent_Equation_} lie in $\Ext^1(\pi^* TB, T_{{\cal X}/B} {\cal X})= H^1({\cal X}, \Homcal(\pi^* TB, T_{{\cal X}/B} {\cal X}))$.
 However, on a real analytic variety higher cohomology of all coherent sheaves vanishes (\cite{_Cartan_}), hence this sequence splits, and one can trivialize the deformation.

-For a singular family $\pi:\; {\cal X}\arrow B$, the splitting does not always extsts, even in the real analytic category (Subsection \ref{_Teich_hk_Subsection_}).
-However, ``locally trivial'' deformations are trivialized.
+For a singular family $\pi:\; {\cal X}\arrow B$, the splitting does not always exist, even in the real analytic category (Subsection \ref{_Teich_hk_Subsection_}).
+However, ``locally trivial'' (in the sense of Flenner and Kosarew) deformations are trivialized.